How Long Does Pre Workout Last in Your System?

 1. Sudden Boost In Mental Focus And Motivation

-One of the initial benefits of pre-workouts is increased focus, especially if those supplements contain caffeine and stimulants.
-This focus aids productivity during your limited time at the gym.
+One benefit of pre-workouts is the increased in energy levels and focus, especially if they contain too much caffeine and stimulants.
+This focus aids productivity during your workout and your limited time at the gym.

 Be cautious with caffeine intake to avoid overstimulation.
-If you're sensitive to caffeine, consider a stimulant-free pre-workout option.
+If you're sensitive to caffeine, consider a stimulant or caffeine-free pre-workout option.

 2. Tingling Sensation